VoidSamuraj/FilmToAscii/README.md

 Convert video to ascii video

 Project under construction
-In future it will be possible to change the style.
+In future I'm planning also to add sound and gif version.
-Im planning also to add sound and gif version
+It will probably be necessary to change the video library because xuggler is no longer supported But for now, project is holded.